fetree/finturf-takehome/README.md

 **FastAPI** — required by the spec.
 Its automatic OpenAPI docs (`/docs`) made iterating on the API much faster during development, and Pydantic integration means request validation is handled declaratively with no boilerplate.

 **PostgreSQL** — relational data with foreign keys is the right fit here.
 The relationship between businesses and their risk history is a natural one-to-many, and SQL makes querying and filtering that straightforward.
-It's also very popular -- online documentation is abundant.

 **SQLAlchemy + Alembic** — SQLAlchemy's ORM keeps database access Pythonic and testable.
 Alembic handles schema migrations so the database evolves safely as the schema changes — migrations run automatically on container startup.

 **React + Vite + TypeScript** — Vite's dev server starts instantly and has first-class HMR support, which makes frontend iteration fast.
 TypeScript keeps the API contract between frontend and backend explicit and catches mismatches at compile time.

 **Docker Compose** — all four services (frontend, backend, PostgreSQL, pgAdmin) start with a single command.
 The backend mounts source as a volume so code changes hot-reload without rebuilding the image.

-Also makes it seamless for any developer to get their environment working.
+**Cloud deployment** — since everything is containerized, hosting on GCP Cloud Run is a natural next step.
+Cloud Run is fully managed — no cluster to maintain — and Cloud SQL would replace the local postgres container as the managed database.